 - Everyone should avoid infections in the first place.
 That means staying up to date on vaccinations.
 And it means washing hands thoroughly and regularly, especially before preparing or eating food, before and after treating a cut or wound, and after using the bathroom, sneezing, coughing, and handling garbage.
 Plain soap and water is best.
 Avoid antibacterial hand soaps and cleaners, which may promote resistance.

 For more information on using antibiotics wisely, visit Consumer Health Choices.
-Join Consumer Reports’ Safe Patient Project in the fight to slam superbugs by following us on Twitter (use the hashtag #SlamSuperbugs), Facebook, and sharing your story.
+Join Consumer Reports’ Safe Patient Project in the fight to slam superbugs by following us on Twitter (use the hashtag #SlamSuperbugs) and Facebook.